Brazil health agency calls for halt to AstraZeneca vaccine for pregnant women

-Healthcare & PharmaceuticalsBrazil health agency calls for halt to AstraZeneca vaccine for pregnant women

-Brazilian health regulator Anvisa recommended the immediate suspension of the use of AstraZeneca's (AZN.L) COVID-19 vaccine in pregnant women, according to a statement late on Monday.
+SAO PAULO (Reuters) - Brazilian health regulator Anvisa recommended the immediate suspension of the use of AstraZeneca’s COVID-19 vaccine in pregnant women, according to a statement late on Monday.

 The Health Ministry also said it is investigating the case of a pregnant woman in Rio de Janeiro who reportedly died after receiving the AstraZeneca shot, newspaper Folha de São Paulo reported, citing a statement from the ministry late on Monday.